|My Favourite Planet > English > People > |

 A fresco painting of "ambulant musicians" ("Pittura con attori").
 Fourth Style.
 Circa 30-40 AD (?).

-From the Villa in Campa Varano, Stabiae (5 km south of Pompeii).
-Height 21 cm, width 31 cm.
+Found in 1774 at the Villa in Campa Varano, Stabiae (5 km south of Pompeii).

 National Archaeological Museum, Naples.
 Inv.
 No. 9034.